January 14, 2022

 Common areas such as the Leadership Commons, Great Hall, Bonaventure Hall second floor, Clare Hall Lounge and Union provide opportunities to build community.

 Signage reinforces the need for social distancing and cleaning protocols.

-The use of all athletics and fitness facilities is limited to student-athletes, coaches and Athletics personnel.
+The use of all athletics and fitness facilities is limited to Stritch students, faculty and staff.
 A check-in and check-out process using Stritch IDs will be implemented.
 All equipment is cleaned with disinfectants following use.
 Locker room use is limited to student-athletes.
 There is no overnight storage of items in locker rooms.
 Athletic training services/treatments are by appointment only.
 There are no walk-in services/treatments.
-Athletics facilities are not available for rent to outside groups.